KhushBajaj18/GamesPortal_1/README.md

 i know it’s a lot of work, but hey, i got the api keys and gave you free games. so just two minutes of work for a lifetime of game enjoyment. sounds like a good deal to me!

 Script: open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security
-This is my Portal(Main objective of this is to enable you to play free games for life)